 - AMD Ryzen Threadripper

-As the name suggest, all these Ryzen series directly compete against equivalent Intel processor series.
-For example, Ryzen 3 compete against Intel i3, Ryzen 5 against I5 and so on.
+As the name suggests, all these Ryzen series directly compete against the equivalent Intel processor series.
+For example, Ryzen 3 competes against Intel i3, Ryzen 5 against I5, and so on.

 |Name||#Core||#Thread||#TDP||Use Case||Intel Equivalent|